pymanga/pyMANGA/ResourceLib/AboveGround/SolarRadiation/SolarRadiation.md

 # Description

 The solar radiation above-ground resource concept.
-This concept provides a above-ground resource factor calculated from the net solar radiation.
-Calculations are based on the FAO guidelines for computing crop water requirements [Allen et al. 1998](https://agris.fao.org/search/en/providers/122621/records/647231eb53aa8c896301eadc).
-The code is strongly inspired by the now deprecated python package [PyETo](https://github.com/woodcrafty/PyETo).
-The solar radiation used for the above-ground resources represents the difference between incoming net solar radiation and the outgoing net longwave radiation based on latitude and temperature.
-Further, default assumptions for albedo, altitude, and variation are made, but can also be provided as input in the project file.
+This module calculates the reduction in above-ground resource availability caused by available net solar radiation.
+Calculations for net radiation are based on the FAO guidelines for computing crop water requirements [Allen et al. 1998](https://agris.fao.org/search/en/providers/122621/records/647231eb53aa8c896301eadc).
+Net solar radiation is the difference between incoming net solar radiation and the outgoing net longwave radiation and it depends on the latitude and temperature of a certain location.

+The above-ground resource factor is the ratio of actual to maximum net radiation at a given time and location.
+Maximum net radiation is the maximum radiation for the given location.

 Calculations are simplified by only needing yearly maximum and minimum temperature to reduce required user input.
 Results do not change significantly when using yearly temperatures compared to monthly temperatures.
 Each time step is then estimated from a sine curve that is fitted to the solar radiation data.
 By doing so, all calculations are done during the initialisation and do not require any further calculations during the simulation.